YasZl/esg-quicksight-as-code/docs/Documentation_ESG_advanced_visuals.md

 - Main value = current carbon intensity
 - Target value = intensity objective
 - Use case: KPI to measure portfolio alignment

+# JSON Examples

+The file `advanced_visuals_output.json` contains example JSON structures generated using the `.compile()` method for each of the advanced visuals:

+- Heatmap
+- Treemap
+- Filled Map
+- Geospatial Map
+- Waterfall
+- Gauge

+These JSON outputs confirm that the visuals are correctly constructed and valid for integration into the QuickSight Analysis pipeline.